 In most cases, the staff member's supervisor/ coordinator will conduct an exit meeting on or before the last day of employment and collect all company property.
 Human Resources will email exit information to the staff members, with further explanation of the process.

-If applicable, information regarding benefits continuation through the Consolidated Omnibus Budget Reconciliation Act (COBRA) will be sent to the staff member 's home address.
+If the staff member has medical insurance through FSP; their insurance coverage will end on the last day of the month in which they were employed, per their resignation letter notice date.
+And if applicable, information regarding benefits continuation through the Consolidated Omnibus Budget Reconciliation Act (COBRA) will be sent to the staff member's home address.